Software,

 done properly.

-Consulting and technical leadership for organizations that want engineering substance over engineering theater.
+Consulting and technical leadership for organizations that have had enough of engineering theater.

-Based in Texas · Swedish by origin · In business since 2009
+Based in Texas · Swedish by origin · Building since 2003

 What we do